Ms Amy Mulick

 I work as an applied statistician, addressing statistical and epidemiological questions in diverse medical specialties.
 Special interests are metabolomics, biomarker discovery, linear mixed modelling, statistical programming and complex modelling.

-Currently (February 2018) I work with Dr Sinead Langan on the problem of phenotyping eczema.
+Currently (March 2019) I work with Professor Sinéad Langan on the problem of phenotyping eczema.

-Currently I am researching and developing optimal statistical methods for identifying phenotypes of disease, with application to eczema (atopic dermatitis).
-My ongoing work with Professor JP Casas at UCL is in using metabolomic profiles to quantify heterogeneity in serum high-density lipoprotein (HDL) metabolism and to identify metabolites that can discriminate between different (medical) causes of mortality.
+With Professor Sinéad Langan I am researching and developing optimal statistical methods for identifying phenotypes of disease using data from traditional cohorts and from routinely collected data available in electronic health records (EHRs), with application to eczema (atopic dermatitis).
+I continue to work with Professor JP Casas (Harvard University) using metabolomic profiles to quantify heterogeneity in serum high-density lipoprotein (HDL) metabolism and to identify biomarkers that can discriminate between different (medical) causes of mortality; with Professor Simon Cousens to estimate the distribution of neonatal causes of death in the presence of outcome misclassification; and with Professor Chris Frost on development of the Stata package 'slopepower', which estimates sample sizes for trials with rate-of-change outcomes.